Hold it! Hold it!Don't read this entry until you've read my previous post ("previous" meaning, like, only 90 minutes earlier, fellow babies)!

 * * * * *

 I didn't dare break this chapter into two parts.
-Momentum is
+Momentum is soimportant.

-story was easy to write, but keeping my so-called "author's notes" -- like this one -- to a minimum was difficult.
+This story was rather tricky to write.
+Actually, that's not quite true.
+The story was easy to write, but keeping my so-called "author's notes" -- like this one -- to a minimum was difficult.

 Every time a comment showed up, I was dreading one which would say "This guy Eli is really cool," or something similar... because he wasn't.
 But I wanted you to decide whether he was a total a-hole, or just clueless, and whether he "deserved" his eventual fate, or if he would have even deserved living the whole "Bobbie scenario" in reality, rather than in his hallucinations...

-really interested in wanting to hear your thoughts on the story and its characters.
+I sometimes hint around that I want comments on my stories, poems, etc., but this time, I'm really interested in wanting to hear your thoughts on the story and its characters.
 And I mean that in exactly that way.
 I don't just want to hear how "wonderful" I am, because I know that already wouldn't really believe it.

-greatly appreciate it if people take (make?) the time to critique "For Baby (For Bobbie)."
+Seriously, I will greatlyappreciate it if people take (make?) the time to critique "For Baby (For Bobbie)."

+I like knowing the behind-the-scenes stuff when I read something.
+I love it when an author tells me a story's background in a foreword, an afterword, or even in an interview I come across somewhere.
 The late Harlan Ellison, whom I greatly admired, often did this when he wrote.
 And it's why I often do it as well, in case you read my blog wondering "Why does he always seem like he's trying to justify the story he wrote, instead of simply shutting up and letting us read the damned thing?"

 A gent named Brian Miller, who writes a blog called WaystationOne -- a highly-entertaining blog which I linked to shortly after I discovered it -- has given me the "Ewe" Rock! award.
 (You'll find said award near the top of the other goodies on the left-hand side of this page!)